jsenv/core/docs/building/readme.md

 })
 ```

-Thanks to this, jsenv knows it's a worker file and will detect usage of [importScripts](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers#importing_scripts_and_libraries).
+Thanks to this, jsenv knows "worker.js" is not a classic js file but a worker module.

 ## urlVersioning